chonla/cotton/README.md

 * Value in response header can be addressed by using "Header" object, e.g. `Header.Content-Type`.
 * Value in response body can be addressd by using "Data" object, e.g. `Data.token`.
 * StatusCode is response status code.
+* Expected value will be treated as regular expression when surrounded by /.

 ## Comment